Privacy Statement - Transformation West Midlands

-The University of Birmingham is the lead partner and will report to the Office for Students and inform the HE sector on the outcomes of this project.
+The University of Birmingham is the lead partner and will report to the Office for Students and inform the UK Higher Education Sector of the outcomes of this project.

 A number of activities, online resources and information (e.g. skills development training; networks, mentoring, reverse mentoring and events across the West Midlands) will be available to you.
-This is to help raise your awareness of opportunity in sectors and locations.
-We will also pay particular attention to the Business, Professional and Financial Services Sector, which forecasts significant growth, enabling organisations to meet or work with you.
+This is to help raise your awareness of opportunity in sectors and locations and enhance your personal/professional development.

 What personal data are we collecting?

-When you participate, you provide the project with your name, university, year of study, programme of study, student ID number, your postcode, gender, ethnicity, health/disability data and your engagement with the project, as well other information on the student record system.
-We will also collect your feedback e.g. through surveys, questionnaires and focus groups.
-This information will be held at your University and shared across the partner universities.
+When you participate, you provide the project with your name, university, year of study, programme of study, student ID number, your postcode, gender, ethnicity, health/disability data and your engagement with the project, as well other information collected on the student record systems, such as Careers Network’s ‘Careers Connect’ which you may have accessed to register for any careers events.
+We will also collect your feedback e.g. through surveys, questionnaires, reflection logs and focus groups.
+Only personal data related to the Transformation West Midlands project activity will be held at the University and shared across the partner universities.

 How will we use it?